University of Staffordshire: Stoke

 At Stoke, halls of residence are primarily situated on the Leek Road campus.
 The shared-bathroom accommodation was sponsored by various local potteries, and halls are therefore named after them, for example Royal Doulton, Coalport, Mintons, Spode, Aynsley and Wedgwood halls.

 The on-campus en-suite accommodation is contained within Clarice Cliff Court, comprising seven halls, each of about 30 students over three floors, each hall named after female ceramicists: Rachel Bishop, Eve Midwinter, Jessie van Hallen, Charlotte Rhead, Jessie Tait, Millicent Taplin and Star Wedgwood.
 Along with the halls and en-suite, the university also offers 32 houses, known as the Leek Road Houses, each of which accommodates up to 6 people each.

 Carlton House, Etruscan House, Caledonia Road, Queen Anne Street Flats, Cromwell Court, Church Street and Sovereign House are situated off campus.
 They are all within 2 km of the Stoke Campus, and are reserved for postgraduate and returning (second and third year) students.

 The Shelton area of Stoke is where many students choose to live after their first year.
 The proximity of Shelton to the university and the large quantity of student accommodation has effectively turned it into a mini-student village.
 Alternatively, there are also the College Court Halls, which are privately run but operate in a similar way to university-run halls.
 They are situated opposite Hanley Park and are close to the university.

 Organisation

-The university restructured in 2021 and has now three academic schools, alongside the Institute of Education and Staffordshire University London.
+The university restructured in 2021 and has now two academic schools, including University of Staffordshire London.